aws-samples/serverless-sinatra-sample/README.md

 To work on the sample code, you'll need to clone your project's repository to your local computer.
 If you haven't, do that first.
 You can find a guide [here](https://help.github.com/articles/cloning-a-repository/).

+1. Ensure you are using ruby version 2.5.x

-1. Install bundle
+2. Install bundle

-        $ gem install bundler
+        $ gem install bundler -v "~> 1.17"

-2. Install Ruby dependencies for this service
+3. Install Ruby dependencies for this service

         $ bundle install

-3. Download the Gems to the local vendor directory
+4. Download the Gems to the local vendor directory

         $ bundle install --deployment

-4. Create the deployment package (note: if you don't have a S3 bucket, you need to create one):
+5. Create the deployment package (note: if you don't have a S3 bucket, you need to create one):

         $ aws cloudformation package \
             --template-file template.yaml \